 1. They don’t miss out on a daily time with God

-2. They don’t pick songs that the congregation can’t sing and worship with
+2. They don’t pick songs that the congregation can’t sing

 If your congregation is not singing, you are not doing what you are called to do.
 Are you picking songs the congregation can learn quickly?
 Are you repeating the songs enough for your congregation to learn them?
 Are you picking great songs?
 Is your congregation just singing or are they worshiping with the songs?
 Are you putting them in singable keys?